Masterminds/glide/docs/plugins.md

 A Glide plugin can be written in any language you wish, provided that it can be executed from the command line as a subprocess of Glide.
 The example included with Glide is a simple Bash script.
 We could just as easily write Go, Python, Perl, or even Java code (with a wrapper) to execute.

-A glide plugin must be in one of two locations:
+A Glide plugin must be in one of two locations:

 1. Somewhere on the PATH
 2. In the same directory as `glide.yaml`